 The Peace Run is all about discovering peace and goodness in the world around us, and it is a great opportunity to invite the students to think of the community around them, with the following questions:

-- And what about you?
-Maybe you dont think about it very often, but there are probably quite a few people in your life - family and friends - that you yourself bring joy and happiness to!
-Just by being there for those people, you are already bringing peace and love into the world.
-When you realise the good things you are doing already, then you can try to do them even more!
+- There are probably quite a few people in your life - family and friends - whose lives are happy and joyful because of you.
+Your presence alone brings peace and love into the world by what you share of yourself with them.
+When you realize the good things you do already, you can try to do more!

 We would love to hear about this when we come to your school!